-This is the comment page for three readings on human language:
+This was the comment page for three readings on human language:

 - “Immigration and Language Diversity in the United States” by Rubén G. Rumbaut and Douglas S. Massey in Daedalus (2013)

-- “How Language Shapes Thought” by Lera Boroditsky in Scientific American (2011); (This 2016 blog-post on How does language shape our worldview? also has useful links)
+- “How Language Shapes Thought” by Lera Boroditsky in Scientific American (2011)

 Rough notes below, followed by Disqus comments.